What We’ll Cover:

 This is why producing long-form content is so important.
-Long-form (generally, anything over 1,500 words) is seen as more comprehensive and more likely to address a topic completely, and therefore often ranks higher than shorter pieces.
+Generally, anything over 1,500 words is seen as more comprehensive and more likely to address a topic completely, and, therefore, often ranks higher than shorter pieces.

-Google is all about finding the most relevant answer to a search query, and as its capabilities expand, it’s able to recognize more subtleties in content–beyond just blatant keywords.
+Google is all about finding the most relevant answer to a search query, and as its capabilities expand, it’s able to recognize more subtleties in content.
+It no longer just focuses on blatant keywords.